JuliaData/DataFrames.jl/docs/src/lib/metadata.md

     in general.
 For example the `:x => ByRow(log) => :x` transformation might invalidate metadata if it contained unit of measure of the variable.
-In such cases user must either use a different name for the output column, set metadata style to `:none` before the operation, or manually drop or update such metadata from the `:x` column after the transformation.
+In such cases user must either use a different name for the output column, set metadata style to `:default` before the operation, or manually drop or update such metadata from the `:x` column after the transformation.